EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

         result = future.result()
 ```

-Presented alone, many people will say "of course that is wrong".
-In a larger patch - 5 lines in 300 or more - it is much easier to miss.

-The problem is not syntax or that, when pointed out, the code obviously fails.
+This has a serious operational bug but may pass simple functionality tests.
+Shown alone, many people will spot it.
+Buried as five lines in a 300-line patch, it is easier to miss.
+(This specific threadpool example may disappear from generated results.
+The general problem remains)
-The problem is that it may pass tests while failing under real use.

-That makes it an operational error.
-This also makes it harder to catch if you are not the one writing the code.
+The problem is not syntax.
+It is that the code may pass tests yet fail under real use.
+That makes it harder to catch when you did not write it.

-This specific threadpool example may disappear from generated results over time.
-The general problem will remain.

 **The appearance of correctness while being incorrect is an ongoing risk.**

-Research software is especially exposed to this.
-A change can look tidy, pass basic tests, and still alter assumptions about units,
-missing data, tolerances, ordering, thresholds, sampling, model behaviour or
+Research software is especially exposed.
+A tidy change may pass basic tests while altering assumptions about units, missing data, tolerances, ordering, thresholds, sampling, model behaviour or data provenance.
-data provenance.

 ### Mistaking Ownership Familiarity for Understanding

-When reviewing work from colleagues, people build familiarity.
+When reviewing colleagues' work, people build familiarity.

-You may start to think:
+You may think:

 * this person is usually right
 * this person is improving
 * this person often makes API mistakes
 * this person writes code I can learn from

-That familiarity is not perfect - people still make mistakes.

-People sometimes argue over small pull requests from new contributors, then waive through large pull requests from "known good" people.
+That familiarity is imperfect.
+People still make mistakes.
+Teams may argue over small pull requests from new contributors, then waive through large ones from "known good" people.

-With people, this can be partly mitigated because shared context grows.
-A person can learn the codebase.
-They can answer questions.
-They can explain intent.
-They can improve through review.

-With LLMs, that pattern does not work in the same way.

-Without a model or tool change, the system is not learning your project judgement
-in the way a person does.
+With people, shared context can partly mitigate this.
+A person can learn the codebase, explain intent, answer questions and improve through review.
+LLMs do not improve in the same way.
+Without a model or tool change, the system is not learning your project judgement as a person does.

-AI-generated work can create false familiarity.
+AI-generated work can also create false familiarity.
 You caused the code to exist.
-You may recognise it.
-You may have discussed it with the tool.
+You may recognise it and have discussed it with the tool.
 That does not mean you understand it.

-This matters when the work is reviewed later.

-Six months later, or two years later, someone may need to know:
+This matters later - six months or two years on, someone may need to know:

-* why this change was made
+* why a change was made
-* what requirement it satisfied
+* what requirement it met
-* what assumptions it relied on
+* what assumptions it used
-* what tests were meaningful
+* which tests mattered
 * what was not checked

-If AI-generated work enters the project without a clear rationale, the project inherits code without memory.

-That is potentially dangerous in research software.

-Research code often encodes scientific assumptions that are not obvious from the code alone.
+If AI-generated work enters a project without clear rationale, the project inherits code without memory.
+That can be dangerous in research software, where scientific assumptions may not be obvious from code alone.

 **Ownership of generated code is not the same as understanding generated code.**

 ### Risk Analysis

-Risk increases as context, authority and autonomy increase.

-Asking a chat tool to explain an error message has one kind of risk.
-Allowing a tool to edit a repository, run shell commands, open pull requests, or interact with external systems has another.
+Risk rises as autonomy, authority and context increase.
+Asking a chat tool to explain an error has one kind of risk.
+Letting it edit a repository, run shell commands, open pull requests or interact with external systems has another.

-The core questions are:
+Ask:

 * What can the tool see?
-* What can the tool change?
+* What can it change?
 * What happens if it is wrong?
-* What prevents harm before a person notices?
+* What prevents harm before someone notices?
 * **How large is the blast radius?**

-More generated code, commits, comments or pull requests do not necessarily mean better research software.
+More generated code, commits, comments or pull requests do not necessarily improve research software.

-There can be good reasons not to use AI, including:
+There are many valid reasons not to use AI, including:

+* Skill development / craft honing
 * learning
 * reviewer capacity
 * confidentiality